tardate/blog.tardate.com/_posts/2025-10-21-after-pivotal-tracker.md

 * 2023: VMware is acquired by Broadcom.
 * 2025: Tanzu Labs is shut down in January, and Pivotal Tracker is retired in April.

-I was first introduced to PT while working along side Pivotal Labs consultants on Rails projects in 2008/2009.
+I was first introduced to PT while working alongside Pivotal Labs consultants on Rails projects in 2008/2009.
-For me, it represented the same simplicity and effectiveness in planning, that Ruby and Rails brough to development itself.
+For me, it represented the same simplicity and effectiveness in planning that Ruby and Rails brought to development itself.

-I was converted, and while I've had to use many other systems before and since (Jira, Trello, bugzilla, even FogBugz and others), nothing has helped me to just get things done so well without adding undue cost or complexity.
+I was converted, and while I've had to use many other systems before and since (Jira, Trello, bugzilla, even FogBugz and others), nothing has helped me to just get things done so well, without adding undue cost or complexity.

 So like many others, I was in a desperate search for alternatives in 2024/2025, and even considered writing my own if I couldn't find anything suitable.
 This was especially true as I'd long since internalised PT and used it for getting things done in all aspects of life.